daqhris/MissionEnrollment/README.md

 `POAPVerification.sol`: Integrates with the POAP protocol for verifying real-life event attendance.

-`AttestationService.sol`: This contract implements on-chain attestation using the Ethereum Attestation Service (EAS).
+`AttestationService.sol`: This contract implements onchain attestation using the Ethereum Attestation Service (EAS).
 It features role-based access control, with specific roles for attestation creators and administrators.
 The contract uses a custom schema for mission enrollment attestations, which includes the user's address, token ID, timestamp, and attester's address.
 Recent updates include hardhat configuration changes and ethers v6 integration.

 ## Smart Contract Functions